makersacademy/rps-challenge/README.md

 User Stories
 --------------------------

-As a marketeer
+As a marketeer<br>
-So that I can see my name in lights
+So that I can see my name in lights<br>
-I would like to register my name before playing an online game
+I would like to register my name before playing an online game<br>

-As a marketeer
+As a marketeer<br>
-So that I can enjoy myself away from the daily grind
+So that I can enjoy myself away from the daily grind<br>
 I would like to be able to play rock/paper/scissors